PolusAI/jupyterlab-extensions/jupyterlab_wipp_plugin_creator/README.md

 export WIPP_API_INTERNAL_URL="enter wipp api url" export PLUGIN_TEMP_PATH="enter the path to temprorary plugins folder"
 ```
 Note that all paths above should be absolute.
+Environment variables set using export commands will be lost if bash session is restarted, hence needed to be created by running the export commands again.

 - `WIPP_API_INTERNAL_URL` is the internal URL of WIPP API (usually internal URL on Kubernetes cluster).
-- `PLUGIN_TEMP_PATH` is the local path to WIPP's `temp/plugins` folder, where the source, manifest and build dependecies are copied to.
+- `PLUGIN_TEMP_PATH` is the local path to WIPP's `temp/plugins` folder, where the source code is copied and manifest and build dependecies generated.

 ## Uninstall